St. Martin reports fatal shark attack, 1st in recent history

-The attack occurred in Orient Bay, a popular beach located in the northeast part of the island that St. Martin shares with the Dutch Caribbean territory of St. Maarten.
-No details on the person’s identity or nationality were immediately released, although local media reported the victim was an unidentified woman in her 40s.
+The attack happened in Orient Bay, a popular beach in the northeastern part of the island that St. Martin shares with the Dutch Caribbean territory of St. Maarten.
+Shortly afterward, the government announced a 48-hour ban on swimming and water sports at all beaches.

 There’s only been one unprovoked and non-fatal bite reported in St. Martin, and it occurred in 2005, Tyler Bowling, manager of Florida Program for Shark Research, told the AP.